spencerdavis226/spencerdavis.dev/about.markdown

 ## Who I Am

-I’m Spencer Davis, a full-stack software engineer with a background in chemical engineering.
-After earning my B.S.
-(USF) and M.Eng.
-(Cornell), I completed Springboard’s Full-Stack Web Development program in May 2025.
-I build user-friendly, robust web applications and thrive on solving real problems with code.
+I’m Spencer Davis, a process engineer who moved into full‑stack development.
+The same data‑driven mindset that helped improve optical‑fiber manufacturing now guides the web apps I build.

 ## My Journey

-I started as an engineer at Transitions Optical, streamlining workflows and developing systems to enhance efficiency in photochromic solution management.
-At Corning Inc., I further improved manufacturing throughput and led innovative process improvements.
-My experience in music production and streaming expanded my creativity and adaptability.

-After earning a B.S. in Chemical Engineering (USF) and an M.Eng. from Cornell, I followed my passion for technology and software.
-I recently completed Springboard’s immersive software engineering bootcamp, graduating in May 2025.
+I got my start in manufacturing, first building barcode tools at Transitions Optical and later refining prototype glass processes at Corning.
+Producing music and livestreaming on the side taught me how to connect with people and think creatively.
+Springboard’s software bootcamp pulled it all together, giving me the skills to turn that mix of analysis and creativity into code.

 ## What I Do

 I build modern, maintainable web applications using a broad range of technologies:

-- **Front End:** JavaScript, TypeScript, React, Next.js, Redux, CSS/CSS Modules, responsive design<br>
+- **Front End:** React, Next.js, TypeScript/JavaScript, Redux, CSS Modules, responsive design<br>
-- **Back End:** Node.js, Express, RESTful APIs<br>
+- **Back End & APIs:** Node.js, Express, REST, GraphQL<br>
-- **Databases:** MongoDB, PostgreSQL<br>
+- **Databases:** PostgreSQL, MongoDB<br>
-- **Other Tools & Concepts:** Swift, Python, Agile, async programming, OOP, introductory GraphQL<br>
+- **Other tools and concepts:** Python, Swift, Git/GitHub, Agile/Scrum, async programming, OOP<br>
-- **Testing & Deployment:** Jest, Vitest, React Testing Library, CI/CD workflows
+- **Testing & DevOps:** Jest, Vitest, React Testing Library, CI/CD workflows (GitHub Actions)<br>

 ## My Approach

-I focus on writing clean, scalable code that stands the test of time.
-Whether solo or on a team, I deliver robust, well-documented, and maintainable solutions.
+I like clear goals, small experiments, quick feedback, and solid notes.
+That structure keeps projects moving and surprises to a minimum.

 ## Interests & Goals

-I’m driven to solve real-world problems and continuously refine my craft.
-I’m seeking a full-time role where I can contribute to innovative projects, collaborate with talented teams, and keep growing as a developer.
+I’m looking for an on‑site or hybrid role in Tampa Bay, or a fully remote position, where I can turn tough problems into clear software and grow alongside a strong team.

 ## Let's Connect

-I’m always open to discussing ideas, collaborations, or anything tech.
-Reach out on GitHub or LinkedIn.
 Reach out on [GitHub](https://github.com/spencerdavis226) or [LinkedIn](https://www.linkedin.com/in/davisspencer/).